MICROSOFT

 How organizations use SharePoint

 The use case for SharePoint varies considerably in relation to the resources, business, specific needs, and corporate goals of each organization.
-However, a consistent theme is the use of the platform to host documents, build workflows, create internal processes, and govern federated access to the resources that help them do their work.
+However, a consistent theme is the use of the platform to host documents, build workflows, automate HR processes, and govern access to business systems.
+Many organizations rely on SharePoint for employee onboarding, SharePoint forms development, and SharePoint knowledge base solutions to standardize and streamline operations.

 The platform is highly configurable, enabling organizations with the capabilities to design systems and workflows that complement their internal processes.
 Some of the ways organizations use SharePoint include: